fabcoins-dot-info/fabcoins.info/_alerts/2016-08-17-binary-safety.md

 ## Summary

-Fabcoin.org has reason to suspect that the binaries for the upcoming Fabcoin Core release will likely be targeted by state sponsored attackers.
-As a website, Fabcoin.org does not have the technical resources to guarantee that we can defend ourselves from attackers of this calibre.
+Fabcoins.info has reason to suspect that the binaries for the upcoming Fabcoin Core release will likely be targeted by state sponsored attackers.
+As a website, Fabcoins.info does not have the technical resources to guarantee that we can defend ourselves from attackers of this calibre.
 We ask the Fabcoin community, and in particular the Chinese Fabcoin community to be extra vigilant when downloading binaries from our website.